Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Changelog
 --------------------------------------------------------------
-Version 1.0.3 Beta [29.09.2012]
+Version 1.0.3 Beta [30.09.2012]
+  -Added some unit tests to ensure that no further bugs are introduced with new updates.
+  -Improved general plugin stability.
+  -Timers that were enabled during a world save will now be re-enabled when a world is loaded.
   -Fixed a bug causing doors not to try to open to the opposite direction if blocked.
-  -Timers that were enabled during a world save will now be re-enabled when a world is loaded.
   -Fixed a bug causing Timers in an AC to be signalized when connected directly.
-  -Fixed a bug causing Port Defining Components sometimes not being signalized  when a wire was "looping through" on of their Input Ports.
+  -Fixed a bug causing Port Defining Components sometimes not being signalized  when a wire was "looping through" one of their Input Ports.
-  -Added some unit tests to ensure that no further bugs are introduced with new updates.
+  -Fixed the default ProjectileOffset value of DartTraps.
+It did not reflect the Terraria default value (2), causing objects right infront of them not to be hit.
   -Updated for Plugins Common Lib 1.3.
+  -The Plugin Common Library will now carry its version number in its file name.
+The old "CCPluginsCommon.dll" can be safely removed.

 Version 1.0.2 Beta [12.09.2012]
   -Triggering players are now notified if a circuit exceeds the